imandrew26/sneaker-brand-ecommerce-app/README.md

 # Nike Storefront App

 E-commerce application built primarily using Flutter designed to mimic the theme of the Nike app.
-It features a fully functional cart and checkout system, state management using provider, and Stripe integration via Express.js for payment processing.
+It features a fully functional cart and checkout system, state management using Provider, and Stripe integration via Express.js for payment processing.

 ## Demo